 Some alternative arrangements will be made for those who wish to focus on the Indoors season and the same will happen in Spring/Summer for the Outdoors season.
-Tuesday and Thursday sessions are led by our qualified coaches David and Nathalie, the remainder are led by committee members.
+Monday and Wednesday sessions are led by our qualified coach David Lisgo and the remainder are led by committee members.

 Sessions run in all weathers but Saturdays and Sundays may be amended when there are races or socials, check the Facebook group for details!

 You are very welcome to come along to Distance Squad sessions before joining, just read the question below to decide which training session is best for you and turn up!
 At the start of term you can sign up for a mailing list which gives you a month long trial of the club, after this membership is payable (£20 for the year).
 You can join on the Students Union website, at the SU Box office or at Fresher’s fayre.

 If you are wishing to join or sign up for the mailing list online please go to http://www.su.nottingham.ac.uk/sports/sport/athleticscc/, sign in and then add the relevant item to your basket before proceeding to the checkout

 You do not need Sports Centre membership to be a member of our club or take part in training sessions